GeorgetownMakerHubOrg/iot_doorbell/README.md

 3. Install packages to compile and install librespot
 4. Install PulseAudio and Sox
 5. Install packages to install MQTT
-6. Clone the Doorbell Git repository
+6. Clone the Doorbell Git repository and configure the default settings in config.py
 7. Enable Librespot, PulseAudio, MQTT-listen to load on boot up

 ### Installation